stevau5/OSRS-Ping-Check/README.md

 # OSRS-Ping-Check
-Script for checking the ping of worlds in Old School Runescape.
+CommandLine Interface for checking the ping of worlds in Old School Runescape.